 There are several ways CDPs differ from CRMs and DMPs, here are the major ones:

 Although there are many similarities as well between CRMs, DMPs, and CDPs, and in certain ways, they complement each other, if you are in the market looking for third-party solutions for a short-term basis, CRMs and DMPs in combination will work out well.
-But, if you are out there for a long run in the market, and want to have long-term relations with your customers by collating all data at one place, CDPs are your best bet.
+If you want long-term relationships and male your data actionable in one place, Customer Data Platforms are it.

 As the Digital Growth Director for Insider Spain, Pablo is responsible for building the new strategic partnerships and growing the current partnerships in the region.
 Before joining Insider, he was a Channel Account Manager for HubSpot, where he gained expertise in Email Marketing, Inbound Marketing, and CRM, building and growing the partner network of Spain & Portugal.
 He started his journey into the SaaS world at Oracle as a member of their business development team.